uniwien-prodlog/gor_ag_luv_2026/index.md

 ## AG LuV Workshop 2025: 13.-14.03 at Frankfurt Airport
 This year's GOR AG LuV workshop will be hosted by Fraport AG at Frankfurt Airport.
 Thanks to Fraport for hosting us!

+## Directions to the workshop location
+The workshop will take place in the [inno.hub][https://www.fraport.com/de/geschaeftsfelder/service/coworking/inno-hub.html] in Terminal 2.
+Please note the detailed directions below to find the workshop room.

+**By car**: Park in P8 beneath Terminal 2.
+**By train**: Take the train to the airport train station and go to Terminal 1.
+Follow the signs to area D/E, which will bring you to the Skyline.
+Take the Skyline to Terminal 2.

+Once you arrive in Terminal 2, go to Area D and continue to the west until you reach the end of the building past the last Check-In desk.
+There is a small hallway.
+Walk past the first elevator (this one does not go to the 5th floor!).
+The second elevator further down the hallway will take you to the 5th floor.
+Enter the door for the "inno.hub" and then follow the signs for the "inno.gate" (room 152.5333).

 ## Attending
 [**Register here!**](https://forms.gle/DpQP49y9AbsJaF868) Registration is free for members of the [GOR](https://www.gor-ev.de/).
 If you are not a GOR e.V. member, please join prior to attending the workshop.